 together.

-The thread through every one of these is the same.
+The thread through every one of these lessons is the same.
 Stay close to the merchant and the platform, and let both teach you.
 Outcomes come from understanding what the merchant actually wants.
 The Shopify relationship comes from respecting the platform you build on.
 Specialization comes from serving a real merchant deeply instead of an imagined one shallowly.
-And the first hundred merchants are the loop that keeps you honest about all of it.
+The first hundred merchants are the loop that keeps you honest about all of it.
+And pricing comes from understanding the value you actually deliver, not from what feels safe.

-If I had to compress all four into a single sentence, it would be this: build for a real merchant, respect the platform that distributes you, win one thing before you win many, and let your earliest customers teach you what to become.
+Stay close to the merchant, respect the platform, win one thing first, price to the outcome, and let your earliest users teach you the rest.
 Do that and most of the harder problems get easier on their own.
 Skip it and no amount of features will save you.

 Get a partner who has done it

-I built the Partner Program, sold a SaaS, and advise app founders at six figures of ARR.
+I helped build and scale the Partner Program, sold a SaaS, and advise app founders at six figures of ARR.
 If you want that perspective on your business, let's talk.